Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/inheritance.md

 - Why this limitation?

 - Because what if `Scanner` and `Printer` had a method by the same name, let's say `start()`.
 Which version would `Copier` inherit?

----

-name: conclusions

-# Conclusions

-You have now extended your understanding of object-oriented programming to include class-based inheritance and polymorphism.

-- Assignment 5 is due next week.
-- Another quiz will be out soon; it will be due in a week from now.
-- No class on Thursday!
-- Next week: Review + Practice problems for the second midterm.